Chris Hadfield

-Personal life
+Early life and education

-Hadfield was born in Sarnia, Ontario.
-His parents are Roger and Eleanor Hadfield, who live in Milton, Ontario.
-Hadfield was raised on a corn farm in southern Ontario.
+Chris Austin Hadfield was born on August 29, 1959, in Sarnia, Ontario, to Eleanor and Roger Hadfield, who lived in Milton, Ontario.
+He was raised on a corn farm in Southern Ontario.
 He was a member of a Wolf Cub Pack that met at the Milton Fairgrounds.
 He became interested in flying at a young age and in being an astronaut at age nine, when he saw the Apollo 11 Moon landing on television.
-On December 23, 1981, in Waterloo, Ontario, Hadfield married his high-school girlfriend Helene Hadfield (née Walter), with whom he has three children: Kyle, Evan, and Kristin Hadfield.
-Hadfield used to be a ski instructor at Glen Eden Ski Area before becoming a test pilot.